crest-cassia/caravan/README.md

 The environment variable `X10_NPLACES` specifies the number of places (i.e. processes) for socket-backed programs.
 The number of places must be larger than 1 because CARAVAN needs at least one job-producer and one job-consumer processes.

-After running the command, you'll find `runs.json` and `parameter_sets.json` files, where the simulation results are stored.
+After running the command, you'll find `dump.bin` file, where the simulation results are stored.

 ## Building a benchmark project